 - Use the link in order to look or get a paper printout of acknowledgement/ITR V form.

-- You cannot begin with Income Tax e filing if you have used the same email address or mobile number for more than four taxpayers.
-After making required changes you can proceed with income tax efile For example, in a few cases, you can file five returns, yours, mother, wife, mother-in-law and the HUF (Hindu Undivided Family) of which you are the breadwinner, the doer of the will.
+- You cannot begin with e filing income tax if you have used the same email address or mobile number for more than four taxpayers.
+After making required changes, you can income tax filing online.
+For example, in a few cases, you can file five returns, yours, mother, wife, mother-in-law and the HUF (Hindu Undivided Family) of which you are the breadwinner, the doer of the will.

 Most Searched Topics